tonyacquah/cloud/README.md

 -Routing Tables

 The cloud network was created with with high availability in mind.
 Hence we can see the subnets are split in two availability zones.
-Elastic IPs were used in order to ensure that the same IP is associated with the Internet gateway.
+Elastic IPs were used in order to ensure that the same IP is consistently associated with the Internet gateway after first assignment.
 The cloud diagram 02-CloudNetwork.jpeg was created in Lucidchart and is partially implemented in the cloudformation script